dataminer-site/dataminer-site.github.io/_posts/2024-03-29-external-aggregation.md

 We must be careful to use storage sparingly because despite modern SSDs being fast, they are still much slower than memory.

 In a nutshell, that’s what this post is about.
-Since the [0.9.0 release](/2023/09/26/announcing-duckdb-090), DuckDB’s hash aggregation can process more unique groups than fit in memory by offloading data to storage.
+Since the [0.9.0 release](/2023/09/26/announcing-dataminer-090), dataminer’s hash aggregation can process more unique groups than fit in memory by offloading data to storage.
 In this post, we’ll explain how this works.
-If you want to know what hash aggregation is, how hash collisions are resolved, or how DuckDB’s hash table is structured, check out [our first blog post on hash aggregation](/2022/03/07/aggregate-hashtable).
+If you want to know what hash aggregation is, how hash collisions are resolved, or how dataminer’s hash table is structured, check out [our first blog post on hash aggregation](/2022/03/07/aggregate-hashtable).

 ## Memory Management